SuperScientificSoftwareLaboratory/PanguLU/README.md

 ### Metis
 You will need the following two actions:    \
-1.You need to open the Metis compilation option in make.inc:
+1. You need to open the Metis compilation option in make.inc:
 > **METISFLAGS  =  -lmetis**

-2.You need to open the Metis preprocessing option in pangulu_common.h:
+2. You need to open the Metis preprocessing option in pangulu_common.h:
 > **#define   METIS**

-note:METIS needs to be 64-bit.
+note: METIS needs to be 64-bit.

 ## Calculation Type
 PanguLU currently offer two types of accuracy.